HomeLatest NewsTelecomAs India sets its 5G plan, Pakistan looks for 5G rollout by 2023

 While commenting on the importance of the deep fiberisation project, IT and Telecom minister Syed Amin ul Haq said the government was banking heavily on increasing exports of IT services up to $5 billion by the end of 2022-23.

-According to the ministry, the upcoming spectrum auction for Pakistan-occupied Kashmir (PoK) and Gilgit-Baltistan for next-generation mobile services will help improve the telecom and broadband services in these areas, the report said.
+According to the ministry, the upcoming spectrum auction for Pakistan-occupied Kashmir (PoK) and Gilgit-Baltistan for next-generation mobile services will help improve the telecom and broadband services in these areas, the said.

 Advertisement